Trump says he doesn't want Somalis in US, urges them to go back to their homeland and fix it | Politics

 Trump's contemptuous description of the entire immigrant community is the latest example of him pointedly attacking the Somali diaspora in the United States.
 Somalis have been coming to Minnesota and other states, often as refugees, since the 1990s.
 The president made no distinction between citizens and non-citizens.

-Trump vowed last week in a social media post to send Somalis ''back to where they came from'', and alleged Minnesota, home to the largest Somali community in the United States, is ''a hub of fraudulent money laundering activity''.

-He specifically pledged to terminate temporary legal protections for Somalis living in Minnesota, a move that is triggering fear in the state's deeply-rooted immigrant community, along with doubts about whether the White House has the legal authority to enact the directive as described.

-The announcement drew immediate pushback from some state leaders and immigration experts, who characterised Trump's declaration as a legally dubious effort to sow suspicion toward Minnesota's Somali community.
+The announcement drew immediate pushback from some state leaders and immigration experts, who characterized Trump's declaration as a legally dubious effort to sow suspicion toward Minnesota's Somali community.

 The move would affect only a tiny fraction of the tens of thousands of Somalis living in Minnesota.
-A report produced for Congress in August put the number of Somalis covered by TPS at just 705 nationwide.
+A report produced for Congress in August put the number of Somalis covered by Temporary Protected Status at just 705 nationwide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)